How Heavy is a Jeep Wrangler Hard Top? All Generations Compared!

 If it’s a 90 pound JK, everyone helping (in a three-person team) needs to be able to lift at least 30 pounds, which should be easy enough for most people.

-The heavier YJ will require everyone in that same three-person team to lift 50 pounds.
+The heavier YJ will require everyone in that same three-person team to lift 150 pounds.
+At the same time, some Wrangler owners don’t change the hard top often because of this very reason.